brndnmtthws/citrine/README.md

 Citrine is not a perfect solution for all scheduling needs.
 There are certain features Citrine does not implement, or even try to implement, and if you require these features you should either look elsewhere or consider different patterns.

-* **Best effort**: There are some scenarios in which Citrine *could* potentially miss execution of a job, such as during a rolling cluster update.
-Citrine will always try its best to execute jobs according to a schedule, but in some cases it may not.
+* **Best effort**: There are some scenarios in which Citrine *could* potentially miss execution of a job, such as while rolling an update.
+Citrine will always try its best to execute jobs according to their schedules, but in some cases it may not.
-* **Exactly once semantics**: Citrine does not attempt to guarantee a job runs exactly once according to a schedule, it prefers to run jobs multiple times in failure scenarios such as a netsplit.
+* **Exactly once semantics**: Citrine does not attempt to guarantee a job runs exactly once according to its schedule, it prefers to run a job multiple times in the event of failure scenarios such as netsplits.
-* **Interruption handling**: In the event a job is interrupted during execution, Citrine makes no attempt to restart or re-run the job.
+* **Interruption handling**: In the event a job is interrupted during execution, or the job itself fails, Citrine makes no attempt to restart or re-run the job.
 * **Idempotency**: This is not so much a limitation but rather a warning: your jobs should be designed to be idempotent to prevent strange side effects.
 Citrine cannot provide any guarantees.
 * **Clustering**: Citrine assumes you've already specified the cluster topology, either manually or using a library such as [libcluster](https://hexdocs.pm/libcluster/readme.html).